 Following Paul Samuelson’s advice that investing should be more like watching paint dry or watching grass grow, yesterday, Tuesday, 02/18/2019, as usual, I did nothing with this portfolio. (in April 2014, Paul Samuelson became the first American to win the Nobel Prize in Economic Sciences.)

 50% (five years’ worth of my usual annual income) of this portfolio is in a US Money Market Fund (TDB166).

 A Money Market Fund is a near-money security, that is, a non-cash asset which does not fluctuate in value and can be quickly converted into cash.
 TDB166 is currently yielding 2.27% annually, the highest in a long time.
 A year or so ago, it paid in less than 0.5%.You need to login to view the rest of the content.
 Please Login.
 Not a Member?
-You can now sign up for a one-month free trial membership.
+You can now sign up for $12 for a one-year membership.
 Join Us